angeloskath/supervised-lda/docs/site/console_applications.md

 Apart from the **MODEL** and the **DATA** paths the user can provide additional command-line arguments, which are common for every console application.

-LDA++ implements a variational Expectation-Maximization (EM) procedure for the parameter estimation.
+LDA++ implements a [variational Expectation-Maximization (EM) procedure](https://arxiv.org/pdf/1601.00670.pdf) for the parameter estimation.
 To be more precise, we perform variational inference for learning the variational parameters in E-step and parameter estimation in M-step.
 The number of Expectation-Maximization steps that should be executed in order to train a model can be specified, by setting the **iterations** argument.
 In addition, the user can specify the number of threads to be used in the Expectation step, by setting the value of the **workers** argument.
 The **snapshot_every** parameter is used to specify the number of EM steps, after which a model will be saved in the defined path.
 For example, if we set the **snapshot_every** argument to 5 and the **iterations** argument to 20, we will end up with 4 trained model, the first one will refer to the 5th iteration, the second one to the 10th, the third one to the 15th and the last one to 20th iteration.
-Moreover, the user can change the number of topics, by setting the **topics** optional argument and the seed value, used for the generation of random numbers, be setting the **random_state** argument.
+Moreover, the user can change the number of topics, by setting the **topics** optional argument and the seed value, used for the generation of random numbers, by setting the **random_state** argument.

 Finally, the last argument in all provided console applications is **continue**.
 This argument is used to define the path of an already trained model from which